-One of the best ways to store asparagus is by freezing it.
+Freezing Fresh Asparagus is one of the best ways to store it.
 All you have to do is blanch your asparagus in boiling water, cool it in an ice bath, then freeze!

-The week before we moved Bountiful Baskets (a food co-op group and I participate in sometimes) had a great deal on asparagus – 28 pounds for $27.
+A few weeks ago.
+Bountiful Baskets (a food co-op group and I participate in sometimes) had a great deal on asparagus – 28 pounds for $27.
 I split the case with a friend, gave a few pounds away, and ended up with around 10 pounds of fresh tender asparagus to use myself.
-I knew I would only cook and eat a few pounds during pre-moving week so I opted to freeze the rest.
+I knew I would only cook and eat a few pounds during the pre-moving week so I opted to freeze the rest.

 1. Select young and slender asparagus (think no larger than a pencil if you can!).
 If your asparagus varies widely in size then sort them into groups according to how thick they are.